 - Date, time, and place of the accident

 - Incurred damages

 To win the case, you and your lawyer should be able to prove that the accident has been caused by the driver of the other vehicle and not the other way around.

 The court may refer to CCTV footages or witnesses on the road.
 The jury would look for any violation of the law.
 If you win the case, you might be able to receive compensation for the damages.
 The driver who caused the accident would have to pay for the damages on your bike and your hospital bills.
 If the victim has already died, you can receive the settlement as the family representative.

 If you have any other questions on Florida bicycle accident, you should consult a lawyer immediately.
-There are many lawyers available in Florida who can be easily reached through call or email.
+We are here day or night for you.